Athens Suburban Railway: Lines and services

-On 18 January 2012, services were "temporarily" suspended on routes from Piraeus - Ano Liossia.
-According to a TrainOSE spokesperson, the interruption is due to technical problems; however no information on the progress of any work was given, services were rerouted via SKA.
+From 18 January 2012 to 9 February 2014, services along the western curve of Acharnes Railway Center (SKA) were suspended: TrainOSE claimed that the suspension was due to "technical problems", but the Athens Transport blog noted the "prevailing belief" that the financial situation of the company contributed to the prolonged suspension.

 Main services

 The following table lists the routes and the stations for the Athens Suburban Railway since 15 May 2022.
 Line numbers were introduced on 1 August 2023.